 This whirlwind account of New Forest history outlines the general events that led to it becoming what it is today, and the particular forces and activities that have shaped the Forest over time.

-It's agreed that settlement in the area that today's New Forest National Park now occupies dates back to the Bronze Age.
+It’s widely agreed that settlement in the area that today’s New Forest National Park now occupies dates back to the Bronze Age.

 Evidence can still be seen today of the earliest methods of cultivation, in the shape of basic field enclosures and the so-called 'boiling mounds', created by large lumps of flint being dropped into water-filled pits in the ground.
 The flint was heated in a fire immediately prior to being placed in the water, in order to heat it.

-It was these early settlers that began shaping the area into its present form by clearing small patches of this woodland for their cultivation needs.
+At this time in history, the area occupied by the present day New Forest National Park was largely dense lowland forest, and it was the early settlers that began shaping the area into its present form by clearing small patches of this woodland for their cultivation needs.

-However, the soils of the area were (and still are) largely infertile and too hostile for any serious cultivation of the land to take place - the primary factor that has helped to prevent the area from becoming characterless open farmland throughout.
+However, the soils of the area were (and still are) largely infertile and too hostile for any serious cultivation of the land to take place – the primary factor that has helped prevent the area becoming characterless open farmland throughout.

 But it's with the arrival of the Romans that the history of the New Forest area experiences a major leap; the first and second centuries AD saw the Romans organising bigger cultivation efforts, building larger settlements and keeping livestock.

-Towards 300 AD a relatively serious pottery industry was well established, and to this day fragments of Roman pottery can be found in certain parts of The New Forest, particularly the Amberwood Enclosure area.
+Towards 300 AD a relatively serious pottery industry was well established, and to this day fragments of Roman pottery can be found in certain parts of the New Forest, particularly the Amberwood Enclosure area.

 As time progressed yet further, the Romans were replaced by the Saxons who were periodically invaded by the Vikings.

-The Saxons, however, did manage to establish some degree of organisation throughout the country, including the creation of several 'kingdoms'.
+Despite these interruptions however, the Saxons did manage to establish some degree of organisation throughout the country, including the creation of several ‘kingdoms’.
 One of these was Wessex with its capital of Winchester, and was under the control of King Alfred.
+The area of the present day New Forest fell inside this kingdom.

 The city of Winchester, now an important city in the country's history, is located approximately 25 miles to the north-east of the National Park.